ezhilmi/image-search-milvus-database/README.md

+# Image Search using Milvus Vector Database
-# To start milvus docker service
+## To start milvus docker service
 * This service is used if want to host a localhost uri or else just local (Currently using on local storage)

 * If using local storage no need to run the docker service for milvus

-For windows, run (or using Docker Desktop)
+## For windows, run (or using Docker Desktop)
 ```
 To start,
 standalone.bat start